GeekerCloud-official/WinIoT_Backend/README.md

 ## Additional Instructions

-1.For monitors control [TwinkleTray](https://github.com/xanderfrangos/twinkle-tray) must be installed first
+1. For monitors control [TwinkleTray](https://github.com/xanderfrangos/twinkle-tray) must be installed first

-2.You can integrate these api to [HomeAssistant](https://github.com/home-assistant) in order to make your PC Peripherals intelligently
+2. You can integrate these api to [HomeAssistant](https://github.com/home-assistant) in order to make your PC Peripherals intelligently